Can I Post on Social Media During a Personal Injury Case in Texas?

 Social media can be a good way to keep in touch with people but, but when you are in the middle of a personal injury case, you should keep off of Facebook, Twitter, Instagram, and other social media platforms.
 There is a cliché that “anything you say can and will be used against you in the court of law.”
 While that applies to criminal cases, there are similar rules that let your statements come into evidence in personal injury cases.
 Even things unrelated to your injury may be used against you.

 To make sure you get the highest compensation you are entitled to for your car accident, medical malpractice, or slip and fall injuries, it is best to stay away from social media.
-If you need a personal injury attorney in Dallas, contact the Queenan Law Firm, P.C.
+If you need an Arlington TX personal injury lawyer, contact the Queenan Law Firm, P.C.

 The Texas Rules of Evidence Allow Opponents to Use Your Statements

 In general, Texas Rule of Evidence 802 blocks “hearsay” from being used as evidence in court.
 “Hearsay” is a technical, legal phrase many people might not understand.
 Under Texas’ definition of hearsay in Rule 801, hearsay is “a statement that the declarant does not make while testifying at the current trial or hearing; and a party offers in evidence to prove the truth of the matter asserted in the statement.”